acoular/acoular/README.md

 The Acoular [blog](https://acoular.github.io/blog/) contains some tutorials.

 If you discover problems with the Acoular software, please report them using the [issue tracker](https://github.com/acoular/acoular/issues) on GitHub.
-Please use the [Acoular Discussions forum](https://github.com/acoular/acoular/discussions) for practical questions, discussions, and demos.
+Please use the [Acoular discussions forum](https://github.com/acoular/acoular/discussions) for practical questions, discussions, and demos.

 # Example
 This reads data from 64 microphone channels and computes a beamforming map for the 8kHz third octave band: